 4.1 If more than one quarter of all votes received is negative, the transformation into an International Standard is not approved and the approval process ends.

-4.2 If the transformation of a Guide into a standard is approved, the International Standard will be published, and the original Guide withdrawn.
+4.2 If the transformation of a Guide into an International Standard is approved, the International Standard will be published, and the original Guide withdrawn.

 5. Maintenance of the International Standard resulting from a transformed guide